Managerial accounting vs. financial accounting: What works?

 Financial and managerial accounting are distinctly different but closely related.
 Both require financial data for accuracy, and both provide insight into your startup’s overall performance.

 The number one difference between financial and managerial accounting is who is viewing the financial data.
-As already mentioned, reports from financial accounting are external facing.
-Reports and analyses from managerial accounting are for internal purposes only.
+As already mentioned, financial reports from financial accounting are external facing.
+Reports and analyses from managerial accounting are for internal management purposes only.

 Beyond this, how external and internal audiences use the data can also be similar but different in many ways.
 Here are some examples: